-An employee stock purchase plan (referred to as an ESPP) allows you to buy shares of company stock at a price that is below market value.
+An employee stock purchase plan (ESPP) allows you to buy shares of company stock at a price below market value.
 The terms of each plan differ, but generally, you'll see a discount of about 10%–15%.
 You agree to payroll deductions to fund the purchase, and at certain points in the year, your company purchases the stock for you.
 This discounted price is also called the offer, or grant, price.

-Holding a lot of your wealth in a single stock is riskier than other investment approaches, such as owning an equity index fund.
-On an investment risk scale of 1 to 5 with 5 being most risky, owning a single stock is a level 5.
+Holding a lot of your wealth in a single stock is riskier than other investment approaches.
+On an investment risk scale of 1 to 5 with 5 being riskiest, owning a single stock is a level 5.
 By holding a single stock, you're subject to industry risk, management risk, and event risk.
 Even large, seemingly stable companies aren't immune; for example, Enron employees whose retirement funds were mostly composed of company stock saw declines of 90% in just one year, before the company's bankruptcy.

 Taxes on the Sale of ESPP Shares

-- Next, there is a gain or loss on the stock.
-This is the difference between what you paid for the stock and its value when you sell it.
-This type of gain or loss is reported just as any other capital gain or loss.
+Next, the difference between what you paid for the stock and its value when you sell it—your gain or loss—is reported just like any other capital gain or loss.

-- Now it gets even more complicated.
-The amount of your profit that is attributed to either compensation income or capital gains depends on how long you’ve held the stock.
-When you sell your company stock, depending on when you sell it, it is classified as either a qualifying or non-qualifying disposition.
-With a qualifying disposition (meaning you held your ESPP shares for more than two years from the offering date, and one year from your purchase date, it's called a qualifying position, and you are able to report more of your profit as a capital gain rather than as earned income.
-This is beneficial for you, because the capital gains tax rate is lower than the tax rate for ordinary income.
+Determining whether your profit is considered compensation income or capital gains (and in what proportion) depends on how long you’ve held the stock.
+If you held your ESPP shares for more than two years from the offering date and one year from your purchase date, it's called a qualifying position, and you are able to report more of your profit as capital gains rather than as earned income.
+You'll benefit because the capital gains tax rate is lower than the tax rate for ordinary income.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.